Pere Wihongi: Music

 In 2015, Wihongi formed the music group Pūkana and Whānau with fellow Pūkana presenters.
 They changed their name to Maimoa in 2017.
 Maimoa appeared on the reality television shows Voices of Our Future and Waiata Nation, which documented the creation of their second single "Wairua" and their debut album Rongomaiwhiti respectively.
 Wihongi formed another music group, Te Kākano, in 2018.

 Wihongi had her solo debut in 2019 with the single "High on Ingoingo".
 She won Best Māori Male Solo Artist at that year's Waiata Māori Music Awards, alongside winning Best Traditional Album and Best Māori Pop Album for Te Kākano's self-titled debut album.

 Film

 In 2022, Wihongi joined the production company Matewa Media as the co-musical director alongside Rob Ruha for the Māori dub of the 1994 Disney film The Lion King.
 In addition to this role, she also provided the voice of Olaf in the dub of Frozen.

 Kapa haka

 Wihongi has competed in kapa haka competition Te Matatini since she was 15.
 She founded the kapa haka group Angitu.
 At Te Matatini 2023, Angitu broke gender norms by having Wihongi and Tuhoe Tamaiparea perform in the poi line.

 Personal life

-Wihongi identifies as takatāpui and has used both masculine and feminine pronouns but states in her social media profiles the she/her are her preferred pronouns.
+Wihongi identifies as takatāpui and has used both masculine and feminine pronouns but states in her social media profiles that she/her are her preferred pronouns.
 Her iwi are Te Rarawa, Ngāti Kurī, Ngāpuhi, Ngāti Rehua and Ngāti Wai.